 CPM stands for “cost per thousand,” another metric used in tracking ads.
 The CPM is the average cost to receive 1,000 ad impressions, and most of the time used for display ads.
 The CPM is critical in brand awareness campaigns as visibility and impressions are the main focus.

-CTA stands for “call-to-action,” which means exactly how it sounds.
+CTA stands for “call-to-action,” which is self-explanatory by name.
 The CTA refers to what step the ad wants the person viewing it to take.
 Common examples of call-to-actions are buy now, call today, or learn more.
 A strong CTA can go a long way in determining if the digital ad is successful or not.

 CTR stands for “click-through rate,” a metric used in tracking ads.
 The CTR refers to how frequently someone sees your ad, clicks on it.
 There will be far more people viewing your ad than clicking on it, which is totally normal.
 A good CTR to aim for is above 2%.
 The more engaging your ad is, the higher your click-through rate will grow.